erichlf/devcontainer-cli.nvim/README.md

 This plugin focuses on using the official Dev Container CLI and avoids imposing opinions.
 Similar projects include `esensar/nvim-dev-container` and `arnaupv/nvim-devcontainer-cli`; if you prefer a different model (e.g., host Neovim + remote LSP servers), compare approaches and pick what suits you.

 **Where should I keep my dotfiles?**
 Point `dotfiles_repository` to any repo.
-The plugin will clone that repo into the container and run your setup script (`dotfiles_intallCommand`).
+The plugin will clone that repo into the container and run your setup script (`dotfiles_installCommand`).

 ---